lokavarapumadhukar/TimeGuard/README.md

 Note: The sudo command may be required for permissions to modify the hosts file, which is essential for the tool's functionality.

+4. **Potential Customizations**
+- You can add this script into the sudoers file so you do not need to type in your password every time.
+- You can add a functionality with a website's cookies so when you access sites it has recommendations for you and you do not need to login.
+- Hope this is useful!